oegedijk/explainerdashboard/README.md

 ## Deployment

-If you wish to use e.g. ``gunicorn`` to deploy the dashboard you should add `server = db.app.server` to your code to expose the Flask server.
+If you wish to use e.g. `gunicorn` to deploy the dashboard you should add `server = db.flask_server()` to your code to expose the Flask server.
 You can then start the server with e.g. `gunicorn dashboard:server` (assuming the file you defined the dashboard in was called `dashboard.py`).
 See also the [ExplainerDashboard section](https://explainerdashboard.readthedocs.io/en/latest/dashboards.html)